-In the event of a cyber attack or a breach, the organization must report the incident to the Superintendent within 72 hours.
+In the event of a cyberattack or a breach, the organization must report the incident to the Superintendent within 72 hours.

 Taking the right measures for compliance

-ISO 27001 is a best-practice solution that will ensure you meet NYDFS cybersecurity obligations.
+ISO 27001 is a best-practice solution that will ensure you meet the NYDFS cybersecurity requirements.
 This international standard provides an ISMS (information security management system) framework that can be used to meet the Regulation’s requirements, protect and monitor information, and follow a continual improvement approach that allows the organization to keep up with evolving threats.

-Learn more about ISO 27001 and the New York DFS Cybersecurity Requirements >>
+Learn more about ISO 27001 and the NYDFS Cybersecurity Requirements >>

 Free green paper on the NYDFS Cybersecurity Requirements and ISO 27001